Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <h3> Going Back and Adding More Features </h3> <br>

-<p> So far the outline of the states is displayed and Leaflet is functioning, which is a good starting point.
-This map is not particularly useful yet, as it does not visualize data or convey information to the viewer. </p> <br>
+<p> The basic Leaflet instance has successfully started and the geojson layer appears to work.
+This map is not particularly useful yet, as it does not visualize data or convey any information about educational attainment rates to the viewer. </p> <br>

-<p> Let's add some enhancements to make this web map more useful.
-Since we have percentages as our underlieing data, a choropleth map would work well here.
-Additionally, we can create some pop ups that show the percentage of adults over 25 with a Bachelor's degree or higher. </p> <br>
+<p> Some enhancements will be needed to make this web map more useful.
+Since educational attainment rates are percentages, a choropleth map would work well here.
+Additionally, pop up text bubbles can be created that show the percentage of adults over 25 with a Bachelor's degree or higher in each state. </p> <br>

 <p> Two functions can be used to add color to the map's educational attainment data.
 The first, "function getColor(d)", is a straightforward means of assigning data intervals a shade of purple -- higher values are shaded in darker purple.
 In this case, the values were pulled off a quantile classification of the same data in ArcGIS Pro and rounded.
-The second function serves as a general renderer that uses the first to fill the color. </p>
+The "d" input variable is simply a placeholder for a set of values.
+The second function serves as a general renderer that uses the first to fill the color.
+It also inputs the education attainment data into the "getColor" function and replaces the "d" input variable. </p>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 function getColor(d) {